top of page

 The noun 'concept' has its etymological origins in the Latin word 'conceptum,' which is the past participle of 'concipere.'
 'Concipere' is a combination of 'con-' meaning 'together' and 'capere' meaning 'to take' or 'to seize.'
 This etymology eloquently captures the essence of a 'concept' as an idea or abstraction that is 'taken together' in the mind to represent a particular class of objects, events, or ideas.
 It implies the act of mentally grasping or forming an understanding of something by combining various elements or aspects into a coherent notion.
 Thus, the term 'concept' maintains its etymological connection to the idea of mental comprehension and the synthesis of ideas or representations into a unified concept.

-Quiz: Find the meaning of the noun concept:
+Find the correct meaning of the noun concept:

 Try Again!